oddegen/MIREN-hotel_reviewing_website/README.md

 1. **Home Page:**
    - Main landing page with options to log in or sign up.
-   - User-friendly search bar for finding hotels by name.
+   - User-friendly search bar for finding hotels by name, price-range, location and rating.
    - Contact information provided via social media links.

 2. **Search Result Page:**